(Approximate) Matrix Multiplication via Convolutions: Introduction

+A simple construction of \cite{CKSU05} gives a non-trivial abelian group that satisfies the \nameref{def:STPP}.
+In particular, they showed that the group $\Z_m^{3N}$ ($3N$-variate polynomials with degree at smaller than $m$ on each variable) contains $\ell=2^N$ triples of size $q=(m-1)^N$, allowing to compute $2^N$ independent matrix products of size $(m-1)^N\times (m-1)^N$ in a single convolution.
+In its most basic form, by setting $N=1$ (so $d=2,q=(m-1)$), it allows embedding two independent matrix products $\bA_1\times \bB_1$ and $\bA_2\times \bB_2$, of size $m-1\times m-1$ via the convolution of the following polynomials in $\Z_m^3$:

-Since \cite{CKSU05} aim for the best-possible $n^\omega$, they invoke the STPP construction \eqref{eq:stpp-polynomials} recursively using the Asymptotic Sum Inequality \cite{Sch81}.
+Since \cite{CKSU05} aim for the best possible bound on $\omega$ (the matrix multiplication exponent), they invoke this algorithm recursively (done implicitly through the Asymptotic Sum Inequality \cite{Sch81}).
 Our simple observation is that one can instead compute the polynomial multiplication \eqref{eq:stpp-polynomials} directly using the group's FFT (the group is $\Z_m^{3N}$) to compute $d$ products of $q\times q$ matrices, asymptotically faster than the na\"ive algorithm $O(d\cdot q^3)$ (albeit far from the optimal bound on $\omega$ achievable via recursion).
 This is illustrated in \autoref{fig_STPP}.

-Given this black-box algorithm for computing $d$ products of $q\times q$ matrices, we can use it to multiply $dq\times dq$ square matrices $\bA,\bB$ using the following idea.
-Partition the matrices into $d\times d$ blocks of size $q\times q$.
-Then computing $\bA\bB$ requires exactly $d^3$ block multiplications (the same as in the scalar case, just with blocks), hence it suffices to invoke the black box algorithm $d^2$ times (which can be done \emph{in parallel}, unlike \cite{CKSU05}).
-The runtime savings (if any) of a single invocation of the black-box algorithm are thus multiplied by a factor of $d^2$.
-This greatly improves the asymptotics, and substitutes the role of recursion in the analysis.
-The exact analysis of this idea for the aforementioned construction leads to the result in \autoref{thm_main_exactMM_informal}.
+Given this black-box algorithm for computing $d$ products of $q\times q$ matrices, we can use it to multiply $dq\times dq$ square matrices $\bA,\bB$ by partitioning the matrices into $d\times d$ blocks of size $q\times q$, and invoke the algorithm $d^2$ times.
+This amplifies the runtime savings of the algorithm, and substitutes the role of recursion in the analysis, leading to the exponent in \autoref{thm_main_exactMM_informal}.